Regularized joint mixture models

 \subsubsection{Main results}

 Here, we apply the convergence Theorem \ref{thm:convergence_ECM} to the proposed ECM algorithm for the RJM model.
 First we show that without modification, our ECM verifies almost all the hypotheses of Theorem \ref{thm:convergence_ECM}.
 In particular the ones specific to the ECM procedure, as laid out by \cite{Meng_Rubind1993}.
-Then, we provide conditions on the ECM penalisation under which the remaining, more restrictive, regularity hypotheses in \cite{wu1983convergence} are also verified.
-We note that the results below are not directly applicable to the RLasso, due to the fact that under the RLasso the presence of an adaptive term in the prior on $\lambda_k$ means that the objective function itself changes slightly at each step (see also Section \ref{steps}).
-However, empirical work in Section \ref{simulations} shows that RLasso is well behaved in practice and can offer practical benefits.
+Then, we provide conditions on the ECM penalization under which the remaining, more restrictive, regularity hypotheses in \cite{wu1983convergence} are also verified.